 This confidential email enquiry service is available to students and graduates of the University of Aberdeen.
-Using our e-query system allows them to submit queries via the Careers Service website and access responses at a time convenient to them.
+Using our e-query system allows them to submit queries via the Careers and Employability Service website and access responses at a time convenient to them.

-The Careers Service website has a comprehensive Resources section, which allows students to search for information on a wide range of career planning topics, including job types, options with their degree discipline, statistics on graduate first destinations and current labour market trends.
-In addition, there is a library within the Careers Service area on the 2nd Floor of the Students' Union Building.
+The Careers and Employability Service website has a comprehensive Resources section, which allows students to search for information on a wide range of career planning topics, including job types, options with their degree discipline, statistics on graduate first destinations and current labour market trends.
+In addition, there is a library within the Careers and Employability Service area on the 2nd Floor of the Students' Union Building.
 Students can find information on occupations, further study, work experience and making effective job applications.

-Find Your Direction (ED2550) is delivered by the Careers Service and explores areas, such as career planning, skills development, work experience, career options and making applications.
+Find Your Direction (ED2550) is delivered by the Careers and Employability Service and explores areas, such as career planning, skills development, work experience, career options and making applications.
 It is very practical and includes contributions from employers.
 ED2550 is available university-wide and is offered as a 15 credit, enhanced study course for second year students.

 Online Professional Skills Courses: A suite of 0-credit Professional Skills courses for undergraduate students covering a range of careers and employability topics are now available.
 Watch this short video to find out more: